Towards Language Model Guided TLA+ Proof Automation: Implementation and Evaluation

 To further understand our approach, we compared it against a combined baseline that represents the best performance achievable by either baseline independently: see Table~\ref{tab:autoproof_plus_directllm_eval_comp}.
 Specifically, we consider a theorem as proved by the combined {\it SAPG+DLPG} baseline if either the SAPG or the DLPG successfully proves it.
 We also define a {\em total combined} approach, which considers a theorem as proved if it is successfully proved by any of the three methods, SAPG, or DLPG, or LMGPA.

 \paragraph{Syntax Errors in LLM-Generated Content}

 We also analyzed the syntactic validity of the content generated by LLMs in both DLPG and LMGPA systems.
 Because the generation targets differ, we aligned our evaluation with the specific output of each LLM query.
 For DLPG, we evaluated the full proofs, whereas for LMGPA, we evaluated the decompositions (sub-claims).
 We focused on decompositions for LMGPA because other proof structures are generated symbolically; thus, checking the decomposition isolates the LLM's actual contribution.
 Table~\ref{tab:syntactic_correctness_comparison} shows that while DLPG suffers from low syntactic validity, LMGPA achieves significantly higher syntactic validity rates.
+These results suggest that most of DLPG's failures stem from syntax errors, which aligns with our motivation for using normalized claim structure.

 \paragraph{Failures Due to Prover Limitations}